pmartinolli/OtSoCG/README.md

 ## Acknowledgements

-* Caroline Patenaude, data librarian, for her primer workshops on R Studio.
-* Simon Villeneuve, professor, for introducing me to Wikidata.
+* [Yan Holtz](https://www.yan-holtz.com/) for his https://www.r-graph-gallery.com/hierarchical-edge-bundling.html and https://www.data-to-viz.com/graph/edge_bundling.html
 * [Michael Hahsler](https://michael.hahsler.net/SMU/ScientificCompR/code/map.R) for the function `map`.
-* [Yan Holtz](https://www.yan-holtz.com/) for his https://www.r-graph-gallery.com/hierarchical-edge-bundling.html and https://www.data-to-viz.com/graph/edge_bundling.html
-* Mikhail Popov for his WikidataQueryServiceR package.
+* Mikhail Popov for his `WikidataQueryServiceR` package.
-* Hadley et al. for their tidyverse and dplyr packages.
+* Hadley et al. for their `tidyverse` and `dplyr` packages.
-* Thomas Lin Pedersen for his ggraph package.
+* Thomas Lin Pedersen for his `ggraph` package.
-* Gábor Csárdi et al. for their igraph package.
+* Gábor Csárdi et al. for their `igraph` package.
-* Zuguang Gu for his circlize package.
+* Zuguang Gu for his `circlize` package.
 * Ross Ihaka and Robert Gentleman for the R language.
 * The developers of RStudio and the PDF format.
+* Caroline Patenaude, data librarian, for her workshops on R Studio.
+* Simon Villeneuve, professor, for introducing me to Wikidata.

 ### This content is CC-BY 4.0